hub-se/jpf-shadow/README.md

 The `Foo` example from the paper (located inside `src/examples/jpf2017`) can now be executed in the following way:

 ##### 1. Choosing the initial test input
-To specify the initial test input of the `foo()` method, simply change the concrete parameter passed to it inside the main method.
+To specify the initial test input of the `foo(int)` method, simply change the concrete parameter passed to it inside the main method.

 ##### 2a.
 Run using the command line
 Use the command: